 Estimated reading time: 8 minutes

-Perhaps unsurprisingly, we see a huge amount of Christmas fires in the UK; from 2017 to 2019, fire services attended around 2300 fires on Christmas Day.
+Perhaps unsurprisingly, we see a huge amount of Christmas fires in the UK.
 The food and festivities, drunken uncles and the cheery atmosphere seem to be the perfect kindling for a fire.
 So in the spirit of raising fire awareness, here are our 12 days of Christmas Fire Safety.
 We hope that these tips will help you celebrate a safe and enjoyable festive season.

 1st Day – Office Smoke Detectors